the-undefined/twister/README.md

   -i, --interval=INT               Number of seconds between each spin
 ```

-An example of three people playing with each command being printed every 3 seconds.
+An example of four people playing with each command being printed every 3 seconds.

 ```
 $ ruby twister.rb -pJoe,Claire,Sammy,Martin